 Into the Light: W. Eugene Smith’s ‘Walk to Paradise Garden’

-We’ve all encountered photographs so masterful, so perfectly of their time, that they somehow remain vital long after the forces of sentimentality and commercialization have conspired to diminish them.
-Alberto Korda’s portrait of Che Guevara; Alfred Eisenstaedt’s sailor and nurse kissing in Times Square; Ansel Adams’s New Mexico moonrise; Diane Arbus’s identical twins — these and other classic images resist popular culture’s tendency to drag all forms of art down (or up) to the same, easily digestible level.
+We’ve all encountered photographs so perfectly of their time that they somehow remain vital long after the forces of sentimentality and commercialization have conspired to diminish them.
+Alberto Korda’s portrait of Che Guevara; Alfred Eisenstaedt’s sailor and nurse in Times Square; Ansel Adams’s Moonrise, Hernandez, New Mexico; Diane Arbus’s twins—these and other classic images resist popular culture’s tendency to drag all forms of art down (or up) to the same, easily digestible level.

 They endure, in a sense, not because they appeal to so many people on so many levels, but despite their appeal to so many people on so many levels.

-Damaged, hesitant, frightened — W. Eugene Smith had every excuse in the world not to spend that spring afternoon walking in the woods with his young children, camera in hand, hoping and perhaps even praying for a moment to reveal itself, a moment that would force him to raise the camera to his eye, and shoot.
-To his eternal credit, however, he did exactly that — and viewers have been drawing inspiration from his private, solitary triumph ever since.
+Damaged, hesitant, frightened—W. Eugene Smith had every excuse in the world not to spend that spring afternoon walking in the woods with his young children, hoping and perhaps even praying for a moment to reveal itself, a moment that would force him to raise the camera to his eye, and shoot.
+To his eternal credit, however, he did exactly that—and viewers have been drawing inspiration from his private, solitary triumph ever since.